TylerMclaughlin/wav_clustering_workflow/readme.md

 # The output directory will include sorted copies of the input .wavs, the dendrogram visualization, and a text file showing the original paths of the .wavs

 wcw.cluster_and_save_order(wavs, 2, parent_dir = parent_dir, outdir = 'your_output_directory')

 ```

 More example functions can be found in the main code.
-This one takes all the samples from the Korg Minipops drum machine and saves them in a new directory called 'minipops_2frames'.
+This example takes all the samples from the Korg Minipops drum machine and saves them in a new directory called 'minipops_2frames'.

 ```python